It is no measure of health to be well-adjusted to a profoundly sick society

 Gopher: gopher://sdf.org/1/users/nmh

-Imagine some interesting factoids here.
-Like ex-computer scientist, ex-Buddhist (quit the dogma, kept the spirit), occasional writer, occasionally talking about Advaita.
+Imagine some mildly interesting factoids here, like ex-computer scientist, ex-Buddhist (quit the dogma, kept the spirit), occasional writer of novels.
 Worked part-time in technology and publishing, but nobody enjoyed that much.

-I have written lots of books about compilers and LISP and two about Yoga (meditation) and Theravada Buddhism.
+Yeah, I have written a lot of books.
+Most of them about compilers and LISP and two about Yoga (meditation) and Theravada Buddhism.
 Then I have also written some science fiction and a few essays.

 Writing books has been a big part of my life.
 Most of my books are on the main page, but I have written many more.